 A girl who shows up, again and again, even if the path is muddy and the night is cold.

-Years later, when heartbreak broke me open, when grief hollowed me out, when I lost my mother and myself in the same year, I finally understood:
+And also years later, when heartbreak took over, when grief hollowed me out, when I lost my mother and myself in the same year, I finally understood:

 Everything I became began with that window.